Former youth in care

 Connect with an advisor

 After you are admitted, you will be connected to an academic advisor to help navigate your studies.
-There are designated academic advisors in Arts, Science, Land and Food Systems, Engineering, and Social Work.
+There are designated academic advisors in several faculties on the Vancouver campus, including Arts and Social Work.

-You will also connect with an enrolment advisor, Sabrina Materie (Vancouver campus) or Halyna Petryshyn (Okanagan campus).
-Sabrina and Halyna are the designated contacts for youth in and from care and work directly with students from application to graduation, helping you understand the services offered by the university and external sources.
+You will also connect with an enrolment advisor, Joseph Stevens (Vancouver campus) or Halyna Petryshyn (Okanagan campus).
+Joseph and Halyna are the designated campus contacts for youth in and from care and work directly with students from application to graduation, helping you understand the services offered by the university and external sources.

 ubc okanagan, ubc residence, ubc virtual tour